 . . .

 I do enjoy receiving texts.
 It feels good to have people reach out to me.
-However, the expectation I feel, the expectation that I need to respond right away throws me in a loop of delaying response, forgetting to respond, remembering when it’s too late, feeling anxious I might have offended the person, then either apologetically responding back or deciding to just forget it.
+However, the expectation I feel that I need to respond right away throws me in a loop of delaying response, forgetting to respond, remembering when it’s too late, feeling anxious I might have offended the person, and then either apologetically responding back or deciding to just forget it.

 This has created a cycle of anxiety-fuelled texting experience.